chargehound/chargehound-slate/source/includes/_braintree_direct.md

 ## Setting up webhooks

 You'll need to handle Braintree's ["Dispute Opened" webhook notification](https://developers.braintreepayments.com/reference/general/webhooks/dispute).
 You can configure your Braintree webhooks in your Braintree dashboard.
+If you haven't defined any webhooks yet, follow the instructions for how to create a webhook [here](https://developers.braintreepayments.com/guides/webhooks/create).

 ## Setting up custom fields

 You'll need to define the evidence fields used in your template(s) as [Braintree custom fields](https://articles.braintreepayments.com/control-panel/custom-fields).
-These custom fields will need to be "Store and Pass Back" fields.
+Follow the instructions for how to create custom fields [here](https://articles.braintreepayments.com/control-panel/custom-fields#creating-a-custom-field).
+The custom fields will need to be "Store and Pass Back" fields.

 In addition to your template evidence fields, you'll need to define a few custom fields that will be used to take actions in Chargehound.

 `chargehound_template`
 This field can be used to set the template used by Chargehound.
 Set this field to a template ID.